NukeJS/portfolio/content/blog/create-a-rest-crud-api-using-express-and-mongodb.md

 ### Configure and Setup MongoDB & Mongoose

 In the `src` folder, we're gonna make a new folder called `database`.
-In this folder we will put the configuration to connect to our MongoDB database.
+In this folder, we will put the configuration to connect to our MongoDB database.
 Don't forget to create a new `.env` variable `MONGODB_URL` with your MongoDB connection URL:

 ```env
 PORT=5000